United Party (South Africa): Political position and legacy

-The UP's position on race relations in South Africa was a complex one; while the UP was more liberal in character than the National Party, it never clearly articulated its views on the best approach to them.
-Smuts himself alluded to the fact that at some unspecified point in the future, black South Africans might be asked to share power with the white minority, provided black politicians demonstrated their commitment to 'civilised' norms of political and personal conduct.
-Generally, though, the UP seemed to have little difficulty in tacitly supporting apartheid.
-One of the reasons the UP fared so disastrously in the 1948 election was its lack of commitment to a clear policy on race relations.
-This stood in contrast to the National Party, which was firmly and unequivocally behind the notion of preserving white supremacy at all costs.
+The United Party did not articulate a position on race relations and tacitly supported segregation in general, though Smuts suggested that if black politicians promote "civilised" conduct, black South Africans might someday share power with the white minority.
+The lack of clear policy on race relations contributed to the United Party's loss in the 1948 election.
+The United Party was considered more liberal on the issue than the Nationalist Party, which supported the preservation of white supremacy at all costs.

-The UP was against apartheid as a system, but also favoured the continuation of white minority rule, akin to the political arrangements in Rhodesia at the time.
-During the late 1960s the party tried to gain support by its resistance to the National Party's politics on giving land to the bantustans, insisting on a single citizenship for all South Africans.
+The United Party was against apartheid as a system, but also favoured the continuation of white minority rule, akin to the political arrangements in Rhodesia at the time.
+During the late 1960s, the party tried to gain support by its resistance to the National Party's politics on giving land to the Bantustans, insisting on a single citizenship for all South Africans.
 By the 1970s, the UP advocated federalism and a gradual retreat from official segregation and discrimination.

 The party supported links with the Commonwealth of Nations, and unsuccessfully campaigned against the establishment of a republic in the whites-only referendum held on 5 October 1960.

 By the late 1970s, the breakaway and successor groups of the United Party – the Progressive Federal Party, New Republic Party and South African Party – were more or less committed to a multiracial federation as a solution to the racial question.
 The ruling National Party's reform program under PW Botha initially attracted some liberal support while provoking divisions within its ranks.
 By 1987, the NRP was in decline and its base absorbed by parties formed by NP dissidents; these merged with the PFP in 1989 to form the Democratic Party which is now the Democratic Alliance, thus reuniting the currents that originated in the United Party.